datahub-project/datahub/docs/rfc/active/azkaban-flow-job/README.md

 Below is a list of metadata which can be associated with an azkaban flow:

 - Azkaban cluster
-- Project for the flow
+- Project for the flow (the concept of project may not exist for other workflow managers so it may not apply in all cases)
 - Flow name
 - Ownership